-How to make a memo board to fit on a kitchen cabinet.
+How to make a pretty kitchen message board to place on the outside of a kitchen cabinet.

 With less than one yard of fabric I made this memo board for my kitchen cabinet.

-On the cabinet or table – it can be as temporary or permanent as you want.
+On the cabinet or table – the fabric covered board can be as temporary or permanent as you want.
 Just pop it in and out, leaving no damage.

 - Fabric – I bought this black and white Chevron fabric at Michaels